Martie Rose Mendoza

 Michelle O'Connor, JD is Legal Counsel at Metro Vancouver Regional District, where she advises on a variety of legal matters including commercial, real property, construction, intellectual property and other local government issues.
 Previously, she practiced at a financial tech company handling a broad scope of legal matters, and at law firms primarily in securities and insurance defense litigation.
 Michelle obtained her Bachelor of Arts and Law degrees from the University of British Columbia in 2005 and 2009, respectively.
 She joined the Board of Directors because her father-in-law, Dr. Gerry OConnor, has had Parkinson's disease for more than 25 years.

-James Patterson is Crown Counsel with the Province of British Columbia's Criminal Justice Branch in Terrace.
-Previously, he practiced with a small Vancouver firm, primarily in the fields of criminal and administrative law.
-While a law student, James volunteered with Helping Hoops, a Melbourne-based non- profit organization that provides basketball programs for disadvantaged and disabled children.
-Following his graduation, James interned with the Promise of Justice Initiative, a non-profit organization that represents inmates on Death Row in Louisiana.
+James Patterson is a Crown prosecutor with the Public Prosecution Service of Canada in the Vancouver Regional Office.
+In the past, James has volunteered with a Melbourne-based non-profit organization that provides basketball programs for disadvantaged children and a non-profit organization that represents inmates on Death Row in Louisiana.
 His interest in Parkinson’s disease and the Society spans many years and he supports family members who live with the diagnosis.

 Cecil (Cec) Primeau, CPA, CMA, MBA.
 Currently an independent business consultant and coach, Cec's background combines a unique combination of management, financial and information technology skills.
 He has held senior management positions in a broad range of industries including clean technology and a telecom software start-up, helping take the company from start-up to sale in excess of $20m.
 Over the years, he has been involved volunteering with children's sports, interests, and schools including serving as a school board trustee.
 Further to his interest in giving back to the community, Cec was invited to join the Board of Parkinson Society British Columbia.

-Elisabeth (Liz) Sadowski is an associate lawyer at Richards Buell Sutton LLP in downtown Vancouver.
-Her main areas of practice are personal injury and employment law.
-Liz is very active in the legal community including sitting on the executive of the Trial Lawyers Association of BC and the Canadian Bar Association BC Branch's Young Lawyers Advisory Committee.
-Outside of law, she has been on the board of the non-profit organization, CLICK (Contributing to the Lives of Inner City Kids) for over four years.
+Elisabeth (Liz) Sadowski is an associate lawyer at Brain & Injury Law - Collette Parsons Corrin LLP in downtown Vancouver.
+Her main areas of practice are personal injury and medical negligence.
+Liz is very active in the legal community including serving as the second vice-president of the Trial Lawyers Association of BC.
+Outside of law, she has been on the board of the non-profit organization, CLICK (Contributing to the Lives of Inner City Kids) for over six years.
 She joined the board of Parkinson Society BC because her father, a neurologist for over 40 years, has the disease.

 Sherri K. Zelazny is a clinical speech pathologist with more than 30 years of experience and clinical expertise in voice evaluation and treatment.
 She has a long history of involvement with the Parkinson’s community as a clinician providing Lee Silverman Voice Treatment® for Parkinson’s for more than 20 years.
 She was the Vice President (now Honourary Member) of the Wisconsin Chapter of the American Parkinson Disease Association.
-Sherri has an aunt with Parkinson’s disease.
 She joined the Board of Directors in November 2012.
 Sherri also contributed significant time and energy to piloting the Society's Communication and Swallow program in 2014 and continues to present this program.
-She is President of Speech and Hearing BC (2017-2019).
+She is Past-President of Speech and Hearing BC (2017-2019).

 Dr. Martin McKeown is the Medical Advisor to the Board of Directors.
 He is the Director of the Pacific Parkinson’s Research Centre at UBC and a clinical neurologist with an interest in Movement Disorders, particularly Parkinson's disease.
 The unique combination of his medical training and engineering background is reflected in his research where engineering principles are applied in investigating disease mechanisms and potential treatments.